 We know many of you have missed Orkney during the COVID-19 pandemic.
 We’ve missed you too.

-Our community is just starting to emerge from the lockdown period and, although travel restrictions are set to be eased, life here isn’t quite back to normal!
+Our community is emerging from the lockdown period and, although travel restrictions are easing, life here isn’t quite back to normal!

 Of course, you’ll always get a warm welcome in Orkney but, if you are thinking of visiting us in the coming weeks and months, we’d respectfully ask you to read all of the latest official Scottish Government and NHS Scotland guidelines relating to COVID-19 before deciding to travel.

 For now, capacity on our ferries and flights remains restricted, which could mean you’re not able to travel when you’d really like to.

 We don’t want you to be disappointed, so please check with travel operators and accommodation providers if you are planning a holiday here.
 Find out more by visiting the NorthLink Ferries, Pentland Ferries and Loganair websites.

 Our community has worked hard to protect its most vulnerable members from COVID-19 and ensure our limited health services have not been overwhelmed during the pandemic.

 It’s vital we continue to ensure the safety of our community as travel restrictions are eased, but we also want to look after our visitors too.